DendrouLab/panpipes/docs/workflows/deconvolute_spatial.md

 ## Steps
 ### Cell2Location
-For the reference and each spatial slide the following steps are run. **Note, that the same parameter setting is used for each slide.**
+For the reference and each spatial slide the following steps are run. **Note, that if multiple slides are deconvoluted in one run, the same parameter setting is used for each slide.**

 - Gene selection.
 There are two possibilities for the gene selection:
     - Genes of a user-provided feature set (csv-file) are used for deconvolution.
 All genes of that gene list need to be present in both, spatial slides and scRNA-Seq reference.